tableau/webdataconnector/README.md

-# Tableau WDC Seprate Phase Simulator
+# Tableau WDC Separate Phase Simulator

 This is an experimental new version of the Tableau WDC simulator.
 Please see the original webdataconnector repo for more details about WDC.
 [Hosted Simulator](http://dbecks.github.io/webdataconnector/simulator)